Nevah5/chatbotAI/README.md

 # About

 This project is a chatbotAI with an API and a dedicated discord bot that talks with it.
-The bot sends the message from the user to the API where the AI generates a resonse.
+The bot sends the message from the user to the API where the AI generates a response.

 # Discord BOT